Skip to navigation Skip to content

 • case status is On Hold

-• recoverable payments matches the calculation for the period raise
+• recoverable payments match the calculation for the period raise

-• the calculated liabilities (the debt) are correct, check against the Payment Summary Tool on the Resources page
+• the calculated debt are correct, check against the Payment Summary Tool on the Resources page

 • Update Payment Components if needed